 If the carp are in the upper layers of the water zig rigs can be devastating

 If you think the fish are up in the water but not quite on the surface then Zig Rigs can be a great tactic.
-In summer the fish are likely to in the upper third of the water, so base your initial hooklink length on this assumption and work from there.
+In summer the carp are likely to in the upper third of the water, so base your initial hooklink length on this assumption and work from there.
 Swapping hookbait colours and lengths is often a process of trial and error, but it’s worth chopping and changing until you get it right.

 Bait up marginal areas and look for signs of feeding